omeka/omeka-s-enduser/docs/modules/metadatabrowse.md

 ![A red arrow points to the Metadata Browse tab](../modules/modulesfiles/mdbr_sites1.png)

 On the page that displays, the main section displays all currently enabled properties.
-Select properties from the sidebar to enable metadata browsing by clicking on them in the sidebar.
+Select properties, by clicking on them in the sidebar, to enable metadata browsing.

 ![Metadata Browse site options](../modules/modulesfiles/mdbr_sites2.png)

 Delete any selected properties by clicking the trash can icon.
-If you accidentally click the delete button, simply click the undo button which replaces it to keep that property.
+If you accidentally click the delete button, simply click the undo button that replaces it to keep that property.

 ![A property set to be deleted, showing the undo button](../modules/modulesfiles/mdbr_sites3.png)